• Skip to primary navigation

 Santa Elena Reserve Trail Map

-Something else really nice about Santa Elena Reserve is that they have a handicap trail.
+Something else really nice about Santa Elena Reserve is that they have a universal access trail.

 Santa Elena Cloud Forest Reserve Hiking Trails

-We recommend doing the Encantado or Cano Negro trails as they have a great view of Arenal Volcano.
+We recommend doing the Encantado or Cano Negro trails if the weather is good, as they have a great view of Arenal Volcano.

 Trail Conditions